How to make a complaint about sexual harassment

 Our Sexual Harassment Complaints team have specialised training in managing sexual harassment complaints.
-You can make an official complaint, which is managed via our regular complaints process, or you can provide information anonymously.
+You can make a formal complaint, which is managed by the team via our regular complaints process, or you can provide an informal report or information anonymously.

-You can speak to our sexual harassment complaints specialists to understand more about the process before deciding whether to make an official complaint.
+If you are not sure which pathway is right for you, you can speak to our sexual harassment complaints specialists to understand more about the process before deciding whether to make a formal complaint.

 Sexual harassment by lawyers can constitute professional misconduct.

 We take all complaints about sexual harassment seriously.
-To make an official complaint, you will need to provide your name and contact details.
-If the complaint proceeds to an investigation we may be required to provide those details, along with information about the complaint, to the person we are investigating.
+To make a formal complaint, you will need to provide your name and contact details and your complaint will be recorded in writing.
+If the complaint proceeds to an investigation we will be required to provide your name, along with information about the complaint, to the person we are investigating.
 This is so they can respond to the complaint.
 You can find out more about how our complaints process works here.

-You can also contact us if you believe a Victorian legal practice has failed to take reasonable steps to ensure their lawyers engage in professional conduct.
+You can also contact us if you believe that a Victorian legal practice has failed to take reasonable steps to respond to sexual harassment.

-If you have experienced or witnessed sexual harassment but do not want to make an official complaint you can contact us anonymously.
+If you have experienced or witnessed sexual harassment but do not want to make a formal complaint you can contact us informally and anonymously via phone, email or using the reporting tool below.
 We will not be able to investigate your specific incident, however we will be able to track and monitor incidents and identify potential ‘hot spots’ of harassment.
 Where we identify a ‘hot spot’ we can undertake a targeted compliance audit to assess how a firm is being managed and supervised.

 Complaint case study